-The easiest way to determine if you have a spiral whitefly infestation is to walk outside and find the nearest gumbo limbo or coconut palm tree.
-If the tree is infested, you will see a white, waxy material covering the underside of the palm fronds.
+The easiest way to determine if you have whitefly on your palm trees or whitefly on your gumbo limbo trees is to walk outside and look on the underside of the palm fronds and plant leaves.
+If spiral whitefly is present, you will see a white, waxy material covering the fronds and leaves.

 If you have a pool, it may look like there is snow in the water and the pool may turn green as whiteflies and their honeydew secretions deplete the chlorine.
-If your pool is currently suffering from the effects of whiteflies, we recommend an immediate application of systemic insecticides to all host plants in the area and phosphate removal treatments for your pool until the whiteflies are completely eliminated.
+If your pool is currently suffering from the effects of whiteflies, we recommend an immediate application of systemic insecticides to all host trees and plants in the area.
+Applying phosphate removal treatments to your pool will also help prevent discoloration from whiteflies.

 Other common host trees and plants of whiteflies in Palm Beach and Broward Counties are areca palms, cocoplum, seagrapes, hibiscus, golden duranta, and live oak trees.

 Because natural enemies are a critical component of long-term whitefly control, it is important to avoid the foliar spraying of insecticides as much as possible.